Eat Your Veggies: What are the Best Vegetables for Dogs

 Sweet potatoes are a perfect choice for dogs due to their nutrient-rich profile, lower fat content, and ease of digestibility.

-Packed with vitamins, minerals, and dietary fiber, sweet potatoes contribute to overall dog health, supporting the immune system, digestion, and providing a steady release of energy.
+Packed with vitamins, minerals, and dietary fibre, sweet potatoes contribute to overall dog health, supporting the immune system, digestion, and providing a steady release of energy.
 Their natural sweetness makes them palatable, while the presence of beta-carotene offers antioxidant benefits for a healthy skin and coat.

 In comparison to regular potatoes, sweet potatoes are a much better option, as they contain complex carbohydrates (reducing those blood glucose spikes) and are generally gentler on a dog's digestive system.